myabc/myabc.github.com/_posts/2012-3-18-bundler-pain-points.markdown

 Alas, this is not something the Bundler team are currently considering adding in, and as such, there is no code.
 The Bundler team assert that the fork and git dependency workflow works well, but for my development team, it's turned into a maintenance nightmare.

-My argument is that a `gemspec` is not core application code, but instead metadata.
-As such there should be mechanism for easily overriding this metadata – and that this mechanism is not akin to (or as "bad as") monkey-patching.
+My main argument is that a `gemspec` is not core application code, but instead metadata.
+As such, there should be mechanism for easily overriding this metadata – and that this mechanism should not be considered to be in the same light as monkey-patching.

 I would also encourage you to comment on (or perhaps even +1) this issue!